Lion Art

 Here are a few examples of lion art:

 • Peter Paul Rubens’s oil painting “Lion Hunt” depicts a dramatic scene of a lion being hunted by a group of men on horseback.
-The painting was completed in 1617 at the Alte Pinakothek museum in Munich, Germany.
+The painting was completed in 1617 at the Alte Pinakothek Museum in Munich, Germany.

-• The popular animated film “The Lion King” by Disney tells the story of a young lion named Simba who becomes the king of the Pride Lands.
-The film, released in 1994, has now been adapted into a successful stage musical and a live-action remake.
+• The popular animated film The Lion King by Disney tells the story of a young lion named Simba who becomes the king of the Pride Lands.
+Released in 1994, the film has been adapted into a successful stage musical and a live-action remake.

 • The famous sculpture “Lion of Lucerne” by Bertel Thorvaldsen depicts a dying lion carved out of a wall of sandstone rock in Lucerne, Switzerland.
 The sculpture was created in 1820 to commemorate the Swiss Guards who were killed during the French Revolution.